ProkopRandacek/asciiLasers/docs/wire.md

 # AL Wire
-The wire module adds the Current data type and wires that can modify the behavior of blocks at runtime.

 ### Current
-Current can only hold 1 (on) or 0 (off).
-Current moves instantly along the entire wire.
-When blocks get powered by current (rising edge), it alters its state either from A to B or B to A:
+Current is a pulse.
+It moves instantly along the entire wire.
+When block gets powered by current, it alters its state either from A to B or B to A:

 A   | B
 ----|----